Thomas G. Connors Read All About It

 Parent partnerships emanate Connors elementary school.
 Our PTO is bigger than ever and it is continuing to expand with every meeting.
 Our PTO is such an essential part of our school community.
 Whether it is fundraising, celebratory events, or school enhancement ideas, parents wholeheartedly donate their time and expertise to lend a hand.
 There was such a sense of school spirit and community at our International Dinner Night and the success of it could only be attributed to the collaborative efforts of our parent volunteers who shared food of their heritages, and dances of their cultures.
 Our amazing faculty is the connecting piece between our Connor families and our students' success.
 We so appreciate the collaborative effort of our faculty to help make our International Dinner happen.
 Our kids brought lots of energy and enthusiasm for the delicious multicultural plates and exciting dances.
 I cannot express enough how much I sincerely care for our Connors family.

 Centrality of the Child

 Student voices, interests and needs shape the planning of learning experiences that are relevant to each individual child.
 Each of our students have different strengths and weaknesses.
-Our goal is to celebrate and continue to develop our children’s strengths and assist our students in closing gaps in which their skills may be weaker.
+Our goal is to celebrate and continue to develop our children’s strengths and assist our students and close the gaps where their skills might be more fragile.